Abdevilji/student_sleep_analysis/README.md

 # Student Sleep Analysis Using Big Data (Spark & Hadoop)

-This project analyzes the sleep patterns of students to predict and classify healthy sleep behavior using Big Data tools.
-By leveraging Spark MLlib and Hadoop, we process and analyze large datasets efficiently to gain insights into student well-being.
+This project leverages Big Data tools and machine learning techniques to analyze student sleep patterns, classify healthy and unhealthy sleep behaviors, and predict future trends.
+By utilizing Hadoop for data processing and Apache Spark MLlib for machine learning, the project handles large-scale datasets efficiently, providing actionable insights into student well-being.

 ## Key Features

-- **Data Processing**: Utilizes Hadoop for storing and processing sleep data at scale.
+- **Data Processing**: Hadoop is used for storing and processing large-scale sleep data.
-- **Feature Engineering**: Sleep hours are analyzed, and a binary label is created:
+- **Feature Engineering**:
+  - The dataset was transformed to include a binary label:
-  - `1`: Sleep hours ≥ 8 (Healthy sleep)
+    - `1`: Sleep hours ≥ 8 (Healthy sleep).
-  - `0`: Sleep hours < 8 (Insufficient sleep)
+    - `0`: Sleep hours < 8 (Insufficient sleep).
-- **Modeling**: Implements Gradient Boosted Trees (GBT) using Spark MLlib to classify and predict sleep behaviors.
+- **Machine Learning Models**: Implemented multiple machine learning techniques, including:
+  - **Gradient Boosted Trees (GBT)** for high-performance classification.
+  - Other classification models such as Logistic Regression and Decision Trees for comparative analysis.
-- **Big Data Integration**: Combines Spark and Hadoop to handle large-scale datasets, ensuring scalability and efficiency.
+- **Scalable Architecture**: Combines the power of Hadoop and Spark to manage and process large datasets efficiently.

-## Model Performance
-- The performance of the Gradient Boosted Trees model, including metrics such as accuracy, precision, recall, F1-score, and ROC-AUC, are detailed in the presentation uploaded to this repository.
-Please refer to the Performance Analysis PPT for complete insights.

 ## Objectives

-- Classify students based on sleep hours to identify those with healthy or unhealthy sleep patterns.
+- Analyze student sleep data to identify patterns and classify sleep behavior.
-- Provide actionable insights into student sleep behaviors for further research or applications in well-being initiatives.
+- Provide a predictive model to assess the impact of sleep habits on well-being.
+- Support further research and interventions aimed at improving student health.

 ## Tools & Technologies

 - **Hadoop**: Distributed data storage and processing.
 - **Apache Spark**: Machine learning and data analysis using Spark MLlib.
-- **Python/Scala**: Implementation of data pipelines and machine learning models.
+- **Python/Scala**: For implementing data pipelines and machine learning models.

+## Model Performance

+The evaluation of various machine learning models, including **Gradient Boosted Trees**, **Logistic Regression**, and **Decision Trees**, is documented in detail.
+Metrics such as **accuracy**, **precision**, **recall**, **F1-score**, and **ROC-AUC** are included to compare model performance.

+For a comprehensive view of the results and visualizations, refer to the **Performance Analysis PPT** uploaded to this repository.

 ## Usage

-1. Preprocess sleep data using Hadoop for distributed storage.
+1. Preprocess and store raw sleep data using Hadoop.
-2. Use Spark to create and transform datasets for analysis.
+2. Use Spark for feature engineering and data transformation.
-3. Train Gradient Boosted Trees for classification tasks.
+3. Train and evaluate machine learning models to classify sleep behavior.
-4. Evaluate model performance and predict sleep behavior labels.
+4. Compare model performance and fine-tune the best-performing model.

+## Results

+The machine learning models demonstrated reliable performance, with Gradient Boosted Trees achieving the highest accuracy among all methods.
+Detailed insights, including the impact of sleep habits on health, are outlined in the accompanying presentation.